Macros | |

 Define to determine if code is being built using Microsoft Visual C family of compilers. | |

-#define | BURGER_COMPILER_NAME "The name of the compiler" |
+#define | BURGER_COMPILER_NAME "Open Watcom Compiler" |

 String of the name of the C++ compiler. | |